 The transfer of retirement village land is a dutiable transaction.
 There are a number of factors to consider about the dutiable value of such a transaction, such as the value of the ingoing contribution and/or statutory charge.

-A retirement village resident often has to make a lump sum payment to the retirement village operator.
+A retirement village resident often must make a lump sum payment to the retirement village operator.
 This payment is considered an ingoing contribution and is refunded when the resident exits the retirement village.

-The dutiable value of the retirement village land is affected by the ingoing contribution and the statutory charge.
+Accordingly, the dutiable value of retirement village land is affected by the refund obligations assumed by the purchaser and the statutory charge that the land is subject to.

-Impact of ingoing contribution and statutory charge on dutiable value
+Impact of refund obligations (for ingoing contributions) and statutory charge on dutiable value

 The dutiable value of property subject of a dutiable transaction is the greater of the: